-While a BBC spokesman was a tad bit cryptic in saying, “I can confirm there’s going to be a Dibley sketch for Red Nose Day on Friday, March 13, but I can’t confirm anything further or provide any more detail at this stage”, all signs point to the rumor where art will indeed imitate life and follow a recent decision by the Church of England to allow women bishops with the theme of the episode centering around the election of a ‘Bishop of Dibley’
+A BBC spokesman was a tad bit cryptic in saying, “I can confirm there’s going to be a Dibley sketch for Red Nose Day on Friday, March 13, but I can’t confirm anything further or provide any more detail at this stage.”
+But all signs point to the rumor that says art will indeed imitate life and follow a recent decision by the Church of England to allow women bishops.

-Interestingly, there was a brief discussion of this back in 2010 when we interviewed Roger Lloyd Pack for the PBS documentary, Behind the Britcom: From Script to Screen.
-Pack, who starred as Owen in Vicar of Dibley, he shared a local Kentish Town newspaper editorial cartoon perhaps laying the groundwork for the forthcoming 2015 Comic Relief special.
+There was a brief discussion of this back in 2010 when we interviewed Roger Lloyd Pack for the PBS documentary, Behind the Britcoms: From Script to Screen.
+Pack, who starred as Owen in Vicar of Dibley, shared a local Kentish Town newspaper editorial cartoon perhaps laying the groundwork for the forthcoming 2015 Comic Relief special.
 It’s a shame the former Harry Potter, Only Fools and Horses and Vicar of Dibley star won’t be around to appear as he sadly passed away in January 2014.

 FYI, the caption read “Oh, forget all that village hall stuff for a minute, Roger — the Beeb wants you to star as daft Owen in a new, follow-up series called The Bishop of Dibley.

 This years Red Nose Day will air on BBC One, 13 March 2015.